andrebask/thesis/06 - intro.md

 ## Context

 ### Functional programming
 It is well known that the modern computers are not improving their performance like in the past decades, because frequency scaling, for silicon, has reached a limit.
-They increase their potential productivity by adding cores [@TurnConcurrency2015].
+For this reason, processors manufacturers increase the potential productivity of their products by adding cores [@TurnConcurrency2015].

 ![Intel CPU Trends [@TurnConcurrency2015] \label{cpu-freq} ](figures/cpu.png)

 This implies that to benefit most from this architecture, the programs have to be parallellized.
-But parallel programming is quite harder than sequential programming, due to several new challenges it brings. *Functional programming* (FP) helps to get rid of some of these challenges, and it has recently risen in importance because it is well suited for concurrent and event-driven (or "reactive") programming, thanks to the use of immutable variables and methods without side effects.
-The learning curve for functional programming is often steep, but parallel programming is not intuitive ans its learning curve might be even steeper.
+But parallel programming is quite harder than sequential programming, due to several new challenges it brings. *Functional programming* (FP) helps to get rid of some of these challenges, and it has recently risen in importance because it is well suited for concurrent and event-driven (or "reactive") programming, thanks to the use of immutable variables and functions without side effects.
+The learning curve for functional programming is often steep, but concurrent programming with imperative languages is not intuitive and its learning curve might be even steeper.

 Functional programming is often used in synergy with other programming paradigms, since the world is made of stateful objects, while FP uses a mainly stateless computation model.
 FP has ways to model state, but there is an essential mismatch in a stateless model trying to represent a stateful world.